Merzasphor/MWSE/docs/source/lua/type/tes3leveledCreature.rst

 `__tojson`_ (`string`_)
     Serializes the object to json.

+`insert`_ (`boolean`_)
+    This function inserts given creature in the creature leveled list.
+True is returned if the operation was successful.

 `pickFrom`_ (`tes3creature`_)
     Chooses a random item from the list, based on the player's level.

+`remove`_ (`boolean`_)
+    This function removes a creature from the creature leveled list.
+True is returned if the operation was successful.

 .. toctree::
     :hidden:

     tes3leveledCreature/__tojson
+    tes3leveledCreature/insert
     tes3leveledCreature/pickFrom
+    tes3leveledCreature/remove

 .. _`__tojson`: tes3leveledCreature/__tojson.html
+.. _`insert`: tes3leveledCreature/insert.html
 .. _`pickFrom`: tes3leveledCreature/pickFrom.html
+.. _`remove`: tes3leveledCreature/remove.html

 .. _`boolean`: ../../lua/type/boolean.html
 .. _`niNode`: ../../lua/type/niNode.html